n = DateDiff(interval, date1, date2[, firstdayofweek[, firstweekofyear]])

 h - hour

 n - minute

 |date1||(Date) Date expressions.
 First date you want to use in the calculation|

 |date2||(Date) Date expressions.
 Second date you want to use in the calculation|

 |firstdayofweek||[optional] (Integer) Constant that specifies the day of the week.
 If not set, then Sunday is assumed (values see VBScript Date and Time constants).|

 |firstweekofyear||[optional] (Integer) Constant that specifies the first week of year.
 If not set, then the first week is assumed to be the week in which 1st January occurs (values see VBScript Date and Time constants).|

 You can use the function to determine how many specified time intervals exist between two dates.
 For example, you might use function to calculate the number of days between two dates, or the number of weeks between today and the end of the year.

 To calculate the number of days between date1 and date2, you can use either day of year ("y") or day ("d").
-When interval is day of the week ("w"), function returns the number of weeks between the two dates.
-If date1 falls on a Monday, function counts the number of Mondays until date2.
+If interval is day of the week ("w"), then function returns the number of weeks between the two dates.
+If date1 falls on a Monday, then function counts the number of Mondays until date2.
 It counts date2 but not date1.
-If interval is Week ("ww"), however, the function returns the number of calendar weeks between the two dates.
-It counts the number of Sundays between date1 and date2.
+If interval is Week ("ww"), however, then function returns the number of calendar weeks between the two dates.
+Function counts the number of Sundays between date1 and date2.
 Function counts date2 if it falls on a Sunday; but it doesn't count date1, even if it does fall on a Sunday.

-When comparing December 31 to January 1 of the immediately succeeding year, function for Year ("yyyy") returns 1 even though only a day has elapsed.
+When comparing December 31 to January 1 of the immediately succeeding year, function for Year ("yyyy") returns 1 even if only a day has elapsed.

 s = "Days from today: " & DateDiff("d", Now, theDate)